Engineering, control and longitudinal readout of Floquet qubits: Acknowledgments

 \section{Acknowledgments}

-We thank Marie Lu, Jean-Loup Ville, and Joachim Cohen for a collaboration on a related topic and Ziwen Huang, Jens Koch for stimulating discussions.
+We thank Marie Lu, Jean-Loup Ville, Joachim Cohen, and Ziwen Huang, Jens Koch for stimulating discussions.
 This work was undertaken thanks to funding from NSERC, the Canada First Research Excellence Fund and the U.S. Army Research Office Grant No.~W911NF-18-1-0411.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.